jaimiea/Jaimiea-portfolio/critique-by-design.md

 <br>

-critiques:
+**critiques:**
 - **student, early 20s:** The student described the map graph to be visually appealing but less clear about its intent.
-She explained that the whole country being filled in with color made it more obvious which countries were included on your list.
+She explained that the whole country being filled in with color made it more obvious which countries were included on the top ten list.
 They also stated that the colors referring to dollar expenditure rather than country name in the key felt more informative, and better highlighted where each country fell on the spectrum.
 However, she felt the title didn't make it obvious that the U.S. had the highest military expenditure as the other graph did.
 They also recommended increasing the color range if possible since red-green color blindness is pretty common.
-- **adult, mid 50s:**
+- **adult, mid-50s:** The second user found the map visualization to be informative geographically but not as impactful as the previous draft.
+They explained that the map took more time to understand and didn't like having to scroll over each country to obtain further information.
+They also disliked that some of the country titles did not fit into each country on the map.
+They advised it would be more appealing with a simpler design that could show all the data at one glance.